ilikerobots/hcz-jekyll-blog/_posts/2019-05-26-django-and-vue-multipage.md

 ./manage.py runserver
 ```

-Point your browser to your django app (e.g. `http://localhost:8000`) and check out the two pages you modified.
+Point your browser to your Django app (e.g. `http://localhost:8000`) and check out the two pages you modified.
 You should see your templates, but now with each running a separate Vue components.